MrChopPot/SQLPractice/CSDN/README.md

 You're VERY welcome to make your advice.

 Edit: I use SQLite.
-You have to make some changes if you're using MySQL, Oracle or other things.
+You have to make some changes if you're using MySQL, MS Server, Oracle or other things.